 This tradition is still popular today as you’ll find brack in almost every house you visit during Halloween.

-From Cod to Salmon to Oysters, fresh seafood is never too far away.
-With so many coastal towns along the Wild Atlantic Way, there is an abundance of fish takeaways and seafood restaurants offering the classics such as fish and chips and seafood chowder.
+From Cod, Salmon and Oysters, fresh seafood is never too far away.
+With so many coastal towns along the Wild Atlantic Way, there is an abundance of fish takeaways and seafood restaurants offering the classics, such as fish and chips and seafood chowder.

 Traditional Irish Sports

-Sports is a big thing in Ireland although we play the popular sports of soccer, rugby Ireland has its own sports that are unique to them.
-These sporting Irish traditions have been around for centuries and still an important part of life today in Ireland.
+Sports are a popular pastime in Ireland and although we play the international sports of soccer, rugby and basketball, we actually have our own sports that are unique to Ireland.
+These sporting Irish traditions have been around for centuries and are still an important part of life today in Ireland.

-These sports unique to the Irish include Gaelic games that compromise of Gaelic Football, Hurling and Camogie.
-Its thought that every time the Irish go to a sporting event- one out of every two will attend a Gaelic game or hurling match.
-Which is pretty amazing considering both sports only have amateur status.
+These sports that are unique to the Irish include Gaelic games which compromise of Gaelic & Ladies Football, Hurling, Camogie, Rounders and Handball.
+Statistically speaking, it is thought that every time the Irish go to a sporting event – one out of two will attend a GAA game.

-The national stadium, Croke Park would attract over 60,000 people to either a hurling or Gaelic game.
+The national stadium, Croke Park attracts over 60,000 people to hurling or Gaelic game finals.
 This shows just how proud the Irish are of their own sports and watching their fellow Irish men and women play.
 The games organised by the GAA (Gaelic Athletic Association) – are one of the strongest communities in Ireland.

 Gaelic football & Ladies Football

-Gaelic football in Ireland is often just referred to as ‘Gaelic’ which consists of a team of 15 men playing against another team on a grass pitch.
-The unique thing about this Irish sport is that you can use your hands just as much as your feet.
+Gaelic football in Ireland is often just referred to as ‘Gaelic’ and consists of a team of 15 men playing against another team on a grass pitch.
+The unique thing about this Irish sport is that you can use your hands just as well as your feet to move the ball.
 It is one of the most popular traditional activities in Ireland today.

 Gaelic football is an Irish field invasion game.
-Field invasion games are games in which each team tries to invade their opponents territory and score a goal.
-They are fast paced games, with multiple strategies such as defending, keeping possession of the ball, moving into a goal scoring position and constant teamwork being utilised at all times.
+Field invasion sports are games in which each team tries to invade their opponents territory and score a goal.
+They are fast paced games, with multiple strategies such as defending, keeping possession of the ball, moving towards a goal scoring position and teamwork being utilised at all times.

 The round ball can be kicked, caught in your hands, hand-passed and punched.
 The only thing the players can’t do is run with the ball in their hands for more than four steps.